 OPERATING THE MOTORCYCLE WITH LOW FLUID LEVEL CAN CAUSE LOSS OF BRAKING FORCE.

 PARKING BRAKE ADJUSTMENT

-Locate the cable adjuster connected to the parking brake handle and be sure the parking brake is in the "off" position.
+Step 1Locate the cable adjuster connected to the parking brake handle and be sure the parking brake is in the "off" position.

-Adjust the cable to remove excess free play.
+Step 2Adjust the cable to remove excess free play by tightening lower adjustment nut.